jkominek/piano-conversion/DESIGN.md

 down to 100kHz.
 The deterioration of the LEDs themselves is expected to be the main source of change in the optical output.

-rev1 of the LED power board should add the discussed control lines.
-Either I2C to an IO expander, or maybe a current-loop controlled optoisolator that can shut down the voltage reference.
-(Which would in turn force the op amps to drive the FETs fully off.)
+Rev1 of the board adds an IO expander which can monitor the LED strings individually to detect errors, and also turn all the LEDs off by shutting down the precision voltage reference.

 ### Main board

-Intended to use either a STM32H743 like the ADC board.
+Intended to use a STM32H743 like the ADC board.

-8 RS485 serial links, along with 12V distribution to the ADC boards.
+8 RS485 serial links, along with 5V distribution to the ADC boards.
-Likely per-board high-side MOSFET control of power, so that boards can be brought up in sequence once power has stabilized.
+Per-board high-side MOSFET control of power, so that boards can be brought up in sequence once power has stabilized.
+Also allows them to be power cycled in event of error, or to reflash them.

 USB B device link, as the main/intended link to the host computer.

-Additional UART added via SPI and used to provide MIDI 1.0 signalling over DIN connector.

-Possible 10/100Mbps ethernet.

-A few ADC channels, on possibly another sub-board for 1/4" TRS plugs commonly used for sustain pedals.
-An I2C ADC on that board would suffice.
-Attaching a Sparkfun Qwiic-style I2C port or two might be a good idea, regardless.

-A few GPIO links to connect it to the LED power board for diagnostics/control.
-(Calibration process may want to turn the LEDs off, to measure "dark" current.)
-This didn't make it onto rev0 of the LED power board.
+Three I2C controllers are brought out to three separate Qwiic headers, so that a variety of common I/O devices can be attached without requiring special development.

+10/100Mbps ethernet is optional, but planned & designed in.

 Firmware is expected to process the fairly raw velocity messages from the ADC boards, appyling any calibration, and sending them out over any of the many MIDI links available to it (serial, USB, ethernet, maybe even bluetooth).

+#### Pedal board

+A simple 8 channel I2C ADC on a board with Qwiic headers, and 4 1/4" TRS jacks for standard sustain pedals.
+The other 4 ADC inputs are brought out on a 0.100" header, just in case.

+Requires pull up/pull down configuration to make it work with the user's selection of pedals.

+I might dub this the "simple pedal board" and design a v2 with a simple STM32 on it, which can use TRS jacks with switches, and engage in some local signal generation/detection in order to autoconfigure for whatever kind of pedal is plugged in.

+#### MIDI board

+Like the pedal board, the MIDI board is designed as a Qwiic device.
+It is an I2C UART, appropriate oscillator, and isolation circuitry to convert the logic level signals from the UART into MIDI compatible current signals.

-#### Link board
+### Link board

 To facilitate development/testing of the ADC boards without the main board, a "link board" has been designed.
 It is a full duplex RS485 board with power